aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8-firstdelete deletes the file 'betty' from /tmp/my_first_directory.

 10. 9-firstdirdeletion deletes the directory 'my_first_directory' that is in the /tmp directory.

+11. 10-back changes the working directory to the previous one.